Hello Product Science customers and community,

 We chose droidcon to present our revolutionary approach to mobile application development because of its reputation as one of the top Android developer conferences and a tight-knit highly-professional community.

 We kicked off droidcon as the official sponsor of the invite-only speaker party on August 31, 2022.
 We met many amazing people at the party and through the two-day conference.
 At the Product Science booth we showcased the latest version of our PSTool via product demos.
 We had in-depth discussions on how our AI instruments the code and visualizes multi-threaded environments to track down performance optimization opportunities in pre-production.

 In the keynote, Steve Lerner (Director of Sales Engineering) presented a fresh new approach to mobile performance management.
 He dug into the impact of combining a new technique specialized for multithreaded analysis, tracing, and APM specifically for mobile app developers to be able to see how their user flows correlate with code and its associated performance.
 Steve also presented his Kotlin Coroutine example which showed the AI at work - connecting all methods/frameworks/functions through multiple thread and third party libraries, filtering the irrelevant, and making hours spent by performance engineers for manual instrumentation and logging obsolete.

 Want to learn more about the event?
 Check out our recap blog post

 The New Yorker and the New York Times both did a full feature on our founders and their vision.

 In addition to leading the team at Product Science, our founding brother duo, David and Daniil Liberman, have a series of transformative long-term efforts that they drive.
 These press pieces are an opportunity to share that work alongside our developments at Product Science.

-That’s all for this (first!) monthly company update.
+That’s all for now.
 Please help us spread the Product Science story by sharing this update with colleagues and contacts.